Albert Navarro

 Albert Navarro Escriche (born 24 May 2007) is a Spanish professional footballer who plays for club Atalanta U23.
 Mainly a centre-back, he can also play as a left-back.

 Early life

 Navarro was born in Barcelona, Catalonia.
 Growing up, he was friends with Spain international Pau Cubarsí and regarded Spain international Jordi Alba as his football idol.

 Club career

 As a youth player, Navarro joined the youth academy of Spanish side Damm.
-In 2015, he joined the youth academy of Spanish La Liga side Barcelona, where he played in the UEFA Youth League and was promoted to the club's reserve team in 2023, where he made zero league appearances and scored zero goals.
-Ahead of the 2024–25 season, he signed for the reserve team of Italian Serie A side Atalanta.
+In 2015, he joined the youth academy of La Liga side Barcelona, where he played in the UEFA Youth League and was promoted to the club's reserve team in 2023, where he made zero league appearances and scored zero goals.
+Ahead of the 2024–25 season, he signed for the reserve team of Serie A side Atalanta.

 International career

 Navarro is a Spain youth international.
 During the summer of 2024, he played for the Spain national under-17 football team at the 2024 UEFA European Under-17 Championship.